loydvalp/Big_Data/README.md

 #### Conclusion

 So are the Vines Reviewed biased?
 Almost 100% of the reviews came for non-vine users.
-Majority of the reviews for the apparel have a ready of 5 stars between both vine and non-vine.
-I don't believe the vines reviews are biased.
+Majority of the reviews for the apparel have a rating of 5 stars between both vine and non-vine.
+47.4% of vine reviews were 5 stars.
+56.2% of non-vine reviews were 5 starts.
+4.8% of vine reviews were 2 stars or less.
+13.8% of non-vine reviews were 2 stars or less.
+With data shown, the vines reviews are not biased.